- Newfoundland, Canada

 - A.G.L.
 McNaughton Gold Medal, Engineering Institute of Canada 's Julian C. Smith Medal, CEA's Distinguished Service Award, Canadian Standards Association's John Jenkins Award, IEEE Power Engineering Society's Power Life Award, Canadian Council of Professional Engineers Gold Medal, IEEE Standards Association International Award, Charles Proteus Steinmetz Award

-Wallace S. Read, 1996, was president of the Canadian Electricity Association (CEA), and also worked in the pulp and paper and hydro-electric power industries in Newfoundland, Canada.
+Wallace S. Read, IEEE President, 1996, was president of the Canadian Electricity Association (CEA), and also worked in the pulp and paper and hydro-electric power industries in Newfoundland, Canada.

 Wallace Stanley Read was born in Newfoundland, Canada and received his Bachelor of Engineering from Nova Scotia Technical College in 1951 before entering the pulp and paper and hydro-electric power industries in his native province.
 Between 1964 and 1984, he held senior positions with Newfoundland and Labrador Hydro and its subsidiary companies.
 In 1985 he joined the Canadian Electricity Association (CEA) serving as its first full time President.
 In that position, Read worked to promote the interests of Canadian electric utilities and the customers they serve.
 Upon retirement in 1995, Read formed REMAS Inc., a provider of electric power consulting services to utilities and governments.